ScorpioTM/WinLogs-Killer/README.md

 # WinLogs-Killer
+This Tool is designed for Pentesters and Red Teams.
+Can be used as Anti-Forensic and/or Post-Exploitation Tool.

-Clear diverses Logs and History Files saved by Windows.
+This Tool can clear diverses Logs and History Files saved by Windows.
+The following are the Logs that the Application is able to delete now:
+  - Windows Events Logs
+  - Windows RDP History
+  - Windows Recent Files